jsonberry/learn-reactive/resources/everything-is-a-stream.md

 Presented by [Rob Wormald](https://twitter.com/robwormald) in 2015, this is one of the best introductory video overviews of RxJS and reactive programming.
 Rob went on to create NgRx and now works on the Angular team.

-> Note: Some of the RxJS syntax is outdated, see the [pipeable operators](https://rxjs.dev/guide/v6/pipeable-operators) doc for updates.
+> Some of the RxJS syntax is outdated, see the [pipeable operators](https://rxjs.dev/guide/v6/pipeable-operators) doc for updates.
 Also note the **flatmap** operator is now just an alias for the preferred operator [mergeMap](https://rxjs.dev/api/operators/mergeMap).